rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: Can module be a regular object?

 DH: No I would expect that to be some kind of brand check.
-I don't want add a bunch of conversation and other conveniences that confuse the underlying model. {explains slides}.
+I don't want to add a bunch of conversation and other conveniences that confuse the underlying model. {explains slides}.
 The register helper method will do the work of fetching this thing.
 Effectively we have a userland implementation of the core semantics of default module loading in ECMAScript.
 We'll fetch the specify, parse the module, then get all the requested names (specifiers), then do a recursive load on all of those specifiers, once that's completed, then we'll add them to the dependency graph and then call link on the module and set the three promise steps as the entry in the registry so you can track the progress of the whole thing.

 WH: Interesting that you didn't write these using `async` functions.